-Although people with impaired hearing may experience difficulty in hearing messages on the public address system, they may still be sensitive to sound and to conventional alarm signals.
+Although people who are deaf or hard of hearing may experience difficulty in hearing messages on the public address system, they may still be sensitive to sound and to conventional alarm signals.
 It is also reasonable to expect spectators around them to warn those with a hearing disability in the event of an emergency

-Where a hearing enhancement system is installed to provide match commentaries for spectators with visual or hearing disabilities, it should also be used for relaying important safety information.
+Where an assistive listening and/or audio descriptive commentary system is installed to assist differently disabled spectators, it should also be used for relaying important safety information.